caiomsouza/Microsoft-Cognitive-Services/speech-to-text/README.md

 # Speech to Text Demo using Microsoft Azure Cognitive Services SDK

-This demo will show how to use the Microsoft Azure Cognitive Services to convert audio files (.wav format) to text.
+This demo will show how to use the Microsoft Azure Cognitive Services to convert audio files (.wav format) to text. <BR>

+Example audio files are located in the data folder<BR>

 ## Install library
 ```